 O2 is also known for offering perks, including O2 Priority.
 This gives customers access to a range of offers, including pre-sale tickets.
-There is also O2 Rewards for PAYG customers, which gives you a percentage of your quarterly spend on credit.
+There is also the O2 Rewards scheme for PAYG customers, which gives you back up to 10% of your quarterly spend on credit.

 O2 is one of the UK's biggest mobile phone providers and has hundreds of high street stores, many of which offer technical support from the company's 'O2 Gurus'.

 You can find your nearest branch using the O2 store locator or by calling O2's customer service on 202 (from an O2 mobile) or 0344 809 0202.

 Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile providers.

 In its latest report, covering the third quarter of 2019 (July to September), O2 generated a very low level of complaints – three per 100,000.
 While it can't quite match Tesco Mobile's rate (one per 100,000 customers), it's below the level of complaints generated by Vodafone and Virgin Mobile (seven per 100,000).